Charlie-Henry/metrobike-mapping/README.md

 1. Run the jupyter notebook (only dependency is Pandas)
 2. Take metrobike.xlsx and import it into Google Drive by opening a new blank google sheet and then file -> open -> upload
-3. Open at the template spreadsheet [here](https://www.flowmap.blue/how-to-make-a-flow-map)https://www.flowmap.blue/how-to-make-a-flow-map
+3. Open at the template spreadsheet [here](https://www.flowmap.blue/how-to-make-a-flow-map)
 4. Copy the `properties` tab and copy and paste it into your own spreadsheet.
+5. Follow the rest of the instructions on [flowmap.blue](https://www.flowmap.blue/how-to-make-a-flow-map)